Motion Sickness: Baddeck to Baddeck (loop) Drive

 What's the fastest way to stop car sickness mid-drive?

 Once you're already feeling sick, pills won't work fast enough - they take 30+ minutes to kick in.
-The fastest options mid-drive are sound therapy via headphones (works in under 90 seconds), pulling over and getting fresh air, and looking at the distant horizon.
+The fastest options mid-drive are sound therapy via headphones (works in about 90 seconds), pulling over and getting fresh air, and looking at the distant horizon.